 - Having respect for a good work-life balance - e.g. offering the opportunity for flexible working;

-- Fairness at work, including promoting equality and diversity;
+- Encouraging fairness at work, including promoting equality and diversity;

-- Proactive and regular communication, staff newsletters and regular team meetings;
+- Ensuring proactive and regular communication, staff newsletters and regular team meetings;

-- Regular appraisals with positive feedback - restating service objectives and recognising your staff's contribution;
+- Conducting regular appraisals with positive feedback - restating service objectives and recognising your staff's contribution;

 - Encouraging your teams to be innovative, via staff suggestion schemes, for example;

-- Empower your people to own customers problems and 'Go the Extra Mile' for them;
+- Empowering your people to own customers problems and 'Go the Extra Mile' for them;

 - Gaining staff feedback on how employees feel about their roles, the support they receive and suggested business improvements which they may have identified; (one global company developed a “Mood Rater” – on the first Wednesday in every month they select fifty employees to ask exactly how they feel at that moment in time);